herdiansc/gender_by_mm/README.md

 - Build model and save its structure and weights to json and h5py
 - Predict output(Male|Female) based on new input

+## Dataset description
+- Contains 32 columns(31 inputs and 1 output(0;Female|1;Male))
+- The 31 inputs are consists of music and movie preferences
+- Each preferences has integer option 1 to 5 where 1 is very negative and all the way to 5 is positive(Example: Pop.
+1=Dont enjoy at all, 5=Enjoy very much)
+- Last output is in last column consist of (0;Female|1;Male)

+## Research Question
+- Based on listed music and movie preferences, is he/she male or female?

 ## Requirement
 - Python: 3.6.0 |Anaconda 4.3.1 (64-bit)| (default, Dec 23 2016, 12:22:00) [GCC 4.4.7 20120313 (Red Hat 4.4.7-1)]
 - scipy: 0.18.1